tystr/tystr.github.io/index.md

 *<a href="https://www.tibrio.com" target="_blank">Tibrio</a> connects advertisers with targeted, first-party audiences that are ripe for monetization.
 Through its proprietary technology and various web properties, Tibrio acquires over 100k new users every day, sells 1+ million leads each day, and sends 2+ billion emails per year.*

-I was recruited into Tibrio to build and grow the engineering operations for the company.
-I hired a team of 6 and managed development following an agile development process.
-I work alongside the CPO to scope and prioritize our product and technology roadmap.
+I was recruited into Tibrio to build and grow the engineering and technology operations for the company.
+Partnering with the CPO, I scoped and prioritized our product and technology roadmap.
+I hired a lean team of 6 and used an agile development process to iterate on our consumer-facing web properties, optimizing for conversions, engagement, and revenue.

 Key Accomplishments:
 * Established a culture of product-focused engineering